 Smarter search will continue to change the way we shop both online and in-person, Compton and McGlynn agreed.
 What does the future look like?
-Imagine walking through a clothing store while describing the outfit you want into your phone, and then the store’s app sends you to the right aisle.
+Imagine shoppers walking through your clothing store while describing the outfit they want into their phone, and then your brand’s app sends them to the right aisle.

-Or you need one more screw to assemble your new bookcase.
-So you take a picture of the screw and input the photo into a home improvement retailer’s app.
-The app tells you what kind of screw you need and tells you whether it’s available at a location near you.
+Or a customer needs one more screw to assemble a new bookcase.
+So they take a picture of the screw and input the photo into your home improvement app.
+The app tells them what kind of screw they need and whether it’s available at a nearby location.

-These capabilities are exciting, Compton said, but most retailers shouldn’t lose sleep if they’re not ready to implement them right away.
+These capabilities are exciting, Compton said, but multichannel retailers shouldn’t lose sleep if they’re not ready to implement them right away.

-Want to learn how to start perfecting your search box for commerce?
+Want to learn how to start perfecting your search box for omnichannel strategy?
 Learn more about how Coveo delivers relevance.